Rishikesh414/user-auth-system/README.md

 User Authentication System

-A secure, production-ready user authentication system with multi-factor authentication (MFA), anomaly detection, real-time admin dashboard, and reporting.
+A secure user authentication system with multi-factor authentication (MFA), anomaly detection, real-time admin dashboard, and reporting.
 Built with React + Vite (frontend) and Node.js + Express (backend), using MySQL for storage.

 Features